-It is required that all graduate students participate in undergraduate teaching during the course of their studies.
-In the first year, all graduate students teach sections of laboratory classes, lecture recitations, or assist faculty as graders.
+In the first year, all graduate students teach sections of laboratory classes, lecture recitations, or assist faculty (for instance with grading) with an assignment of 0.75 TA units.
 In subsequent years, students are teaching or research assistants depending on departmental needs and availability of funding.
 Teaching assistant (TA) assignments are made in the summer (for Fall teaching) and in the Fall (for Spring teaching) prior to the commencement of teaching responsibilities.